Generic Solutions of Equations Involving the Modular $j$-function: Introduction

 \subsection{Strong EC for \texorpdfstring{$\exp$}{exp}}

-The EC and strong EC problems for $j$ are in part motivated by corresponding analogous problems stated for the complex exponential function ($\exp$), which originate from Zilber's work on pseudo-exponentiation \cite{zilberexp}, with further details and results in \cite{kirby-zilber} and \cite{bays-kirby}.
+The motivation for the EC and strong EC problems for $j$ originates in the study of analogous problems stated for the complex exponential function $\exp:\mathbb{C}\to\mathbb{C}^\times$, which where first considered in Zilber's work on pseudo-exponentiation \cite{zilberexp}, with further details and results in \cite{kirby-zilber} and \cite{bays-kirby}.
+Zilber's work gives a model-theoretic approach to the study of the algebraic properties of the complex exponential function, and his ideas have since been expanded to many other settings.

-The motivation for Theorem \ref{thm:generic} is not simply a restating of Zilber's conjectures on $\exp$ for the case of $j$, but our aim is also to give a general strategy for reducing strong EC problems to EC problems, \emph{even though} there is no nice model-theoretic ``pseudo-$j$'' structure like pseudo-exponentiation (yet).
+With this in mind, the motivation for Theorem \ref{thm:generic} is not simply a restating of Zilber's conjectures on $\exp$ for the case of $j$, but our aim is also to give a general strategy for reducing strong EC problems to EC problems, \emph{even though} there is no nice model-theoretic ``pseudo-$j$'' structure like pseudo-exponentiation (yet).
+The methods presented here are expected to work in more general situations, such as in the case of Shimura varieties for which some cases of (EC) have been shown in \cite{eterovic-zhao}.

 The original name of the EC problem in the case of $\exp$ was \emph{Exponential Algebraic Closedness} (EAC).
-Instead of requiring the variety $V$ to be broad and free, we now require $V\subseteq\mathbb{C}^{n}\times\left(\mathbb{C}^{\times}\right)^{n}$ to be \emph{rotund}, and additively and multiplicatively \emph{free}, see \cite[\textsection 3.7]{kirby-zilber} for definitions.
-The original name of the Zilber--Pink conjecture for the exponential function is the conjecture on the intersection with tori (CIT).
+Instead of requiring the variety $V$ to be broad and free, EAC requires the varieties $V\subseteq\mathbb{C}^{n}\times\left(\mathbb{C}^{\times}\right)^{n}$ to be \emph{rotund}, and additively and multiplicatively \emph{free}, see \cite[\textsection 3.7]{kirby-zilber} for definitions.
+The original name for the Zilber--Pink conjecture in the context of the exponential function was the \emph{conjecture on the intersection with tori} (CIT).